bqror: An R package for Bayesian Quantile Regression in Ordinal Models: Quantile regression in ordinal models

 Ordinal outcomes are common in a wide class of applications in economics, finance, marketing, social sciences, statistics in medicine, and transportation.
 In a typical study, the observed outcomes are ordered and categorical; so for the purpose of analysis scores/numbers are assigned to each outcome.
-For example, in a study on public opinion about offshore drilling \citep{Mukherjee-Rahman-2016}, responses may be recorded as follows: 1 for `strongly oppose', 2 for `somewhat oppose', 3 for `somewhat support', and 4 for `strongly support'.
+For example, in a study on public opinion about offshore drilling (Mukherjee and Rahman 2016), responses may be recorded as follows: 1 for `strongly oppose', 2 for `somewhat oppose', 3 for `somewhat support', and 4 for `strongly support'.
 The numbers have an ordinal meaning but have no cardinal interpretation.
 We cannot interpret a score of 2 as twice the support compared to a score of 1, or the difference in support between 2 and 3 is the same as that between 3 and 4.
-With ordinal outcomes, the primary modeling objective is to express the probability of outcomes as a function of covariates.
-Ordinal models that have been extensively studied and employed in applications include the ordinal probit and ordinal logit models \citep{Johnson-Albert-2000, Greene-Hensher-2010}, but they only give information about the average probability of outcomes conditional on the covariates.
+With ordinal outcomes, the primary modeling objective is to express the probability of outcomes as a function of the covariates.
+Ordinal models that have been extensively studied and employed in applications include the ordinal probit and ordinal logit models (Johnson and Albert 2000; Greene and Hensher 2010), but they only give information about the average probability of outcomes conditional on the covariates.

 Quantile regression with ordinal outcomes can be estimated using the monotone equivariance property and provides information on the probability of outcomes at different quantiles.
-In the spirit of \citet{Albert-Chib-1993}, the ordinal quantile regression model can be presented in terms of an underlying latent variable $z_{i}$ as follows:
+In the spirit of Albert and Chib (1993), the ordinal quantile regression model can be presented in terms of an underlying latent (or unobserved) variable \(z_{i}\) as follows: